 - More balanced and balancing to the body

 - Commonly colored.
 Many are richly pigmented

-A natural isolate is single molecule, manually extracted from a whole aromatic oil, and has these qualities:
+A natural isolate is a single volatile-oil molecule.
+It is manually extracted from various whole aromatics or raw organic materials.
+It has these qualities:

 - Largely a one-note fragrance